 When you have a leak that is flooding your home, would you call an electrician to take care of it?
 Of course not.
 You call a plumber because his specialty ensures that he can best solve your problem.
 Module 2 teaches you industry-specific accounting systems that make you the expert in the specialized Accounting and reporting procedures for many fields.
 This gives you a tremendous competitive advantage over bookkeepers that, for example, may have no clue where to start setting up accounts for a clothing retailer.

 You will know because when you finish module 2, you will have done a complete set of books for that kind of business.
 When you approach a client, your talent and knowledge of their industry demonstrates that you are a specialist in supporting their business.
-In the same way that when your house floods you want a qualified plumber, when a small-business owner needs help, they want someone with the hands-on experience to jump right in and get the financial leaks in their company under control.
+In the same way that when your house floods you want a qualified plumber when a small-business owner needs help, they want someone with the hands-on experience to jump right in and get the financial leaks in their company under control.
 The Professional Bookkeeper™ designation demonstrates that you have the right tools and the mastery of required skills to come in and get the job done right, and done right now!

 A Summary Of What You Will Learn

-Session 1, Part 1 — Real Life Data Entry
+Session 1, Part 1 — Real-Life Data Entry

 Most beginning Bookkeeping and Accounting positions assume that a system is already in place that you will just take the reigns on.
 Never make that assumption with a small-business.
 Their “system” may well be the box that the last pair of shoes they bought came in.
 When you get one of these boxes of receipts, deposits, and miscellaneous paperwork, count on the fact that you need to know how to get things started from scratch.

-You will learn to really understand how credit purchases affect your client’s cashflow and the overall financial health of their company.
-You will learn how to determine precisely where all of you client’s hard-earned dollars were spent.
+You will learn to understand how credit purchases affect your client’s cash flow and the overall financial health of their company.
+You will learn how to determine precisely where all of your client’s hard-earned dollars were spent.
 With the reporting skills that you will become expert in, you will be able to present to clients the complete financial view of their business’ economic strengths and areas that need improvement.
 It may surprise you to know that a large percentage of businesses do not even know if they are profitable or not.
 They know that they are bringing in money, but often they do not know how their liabilities offset that income.
 YOU are the one that will bring these insights into the financial workings of their company to them.
 Your clients will come to rely on you and value your opinion as you lay out for them where they are really at and advise them as to what they can do to improve their bottom line.